Congratulations

 • Attendance is increasing.
 At the 2017 National Product Expo West, a popular trade show for food makers to get noticed by retail chain buyers, 74 percent more companies made an appearance than in the previous year.

-When it all comes down to it, the most important tip almost every company will give you is this: Expect to be rejected and don’t let it dissuade you.
-You are in a competitive, difficult industry, and you must be comfortable hearing the word “no.”
+When it all comes down to it, the most important tip almost every company will give you is this: expect to be rejected and don’t let it dissuade you.
+You are in a competitive, difficult industry, and you must be comfortable hearing the word no.